Bamboo isn’t as protective of your blades as wood is, but it’s a close second!

 One thing’s for sure: you can do a lot worse than using bamboo cutting boards with knives.

-In fact, if you don’t have wooden boards which are the optimal surface for sharp knives and you had to choose between bamboo and some other board like glass or ceramic, the former is definitely better.
+In fact, if you don’t have wooden boards which are the optimal surface for sharp knives and you have to choose between bamboo and some other board like glass or ceramic, the former is definitely better.

 Bamboo is praised for its eco-friendliness.